2019-20 Verification Process

 There are priority deadlines in place to assure that your verification is processed in time to be considered for limited institutional funds.

-**January 31, 2017 Verification Deadline for All Georgia Tech students**
+- January 31, 2019 Verification Deadline for all other Returning/Transfer students

 Consequences of Failing to Meet Verification Deadlines